HEC-RAS 2D flow modeling can be used in a variety of different situations:

 The above concerns are automatically handled when using a 2D model.
 Many bridge modeling situations exist that are effectively managed with a 2D model, but that would be problematic with a 1D model.
 For example, modeling skewed bridges can cause additional energy losses and increased water surface elevations, conditions that would not be apparent when using a 1D model.

 GeoHECRAS provides additional functionality to speed up 2D modeling of bridges, including stamping of bridge piers directly into the 2D flow area mesh.
-For further discussion of HEC-RAS 2D bridge modeling with GeoHECRAS, see this Knowledge Base article.

 2D Culvert Modeling

 Culvert roadway crossings can be incorporated into a 2D flow area using internal connections.
 GeoHECRAS allows the user to draw the internal connection on the Map View, which is used to represent the roadway centerline (weir geometry).
 The culverts can also be drawn on the Map View, with the culvert invert elevations extracted from the terrain model or assigned from a corresponding GIS shapefile.
 The 2D flow area cells should be small enough so that the culvert inlet and outlet correspond to different cells.
 The culvert inlet and outlet cannot reside in the same 2D flow area cell.